arkydon/arky/content/blog/Mental health/index.md

 <!-- more -->

-Some people have fond memories of their childhood while some don't.
+{{ img(path="@/blog/mental health/dislike.png", class="graphik") }} Some people have fond memories of their childhood while some don't.
 I belong to the second category.
 My childhood sucks because I was struggling with mental health issues, which wasn't anyone's fault, but school and religion was responsible for making things worse.

 School made me feel like shit because I felt like I had to behave all the time, get good grades, and never mess up, which wouldn't be so terrible if I didn't have this irrational fear that I was going to accidentally break some rule.
 It felt like I was constantly walking on eggshells.
 I would second guess everything I was doing and it made me very depressed.
 On the outside, I looked like a normal child, but inside I was a wreck.\